Database Explorer

 Inserting a single record:

-The new record is passed as an associative array or iterable object (such as ArrayHash
+Pass the new record as an associative array or iterable object (like ArrayHash

-used in forms), where the keys match the column names in the table.
+used in forms), where keys correspond to column names in the table.

 If the table has a defined primary key, the method returns an ActiveRow